 There are also several conditions that cause the body to produce too much testosterone.
 These include androgen resistance, congenital adrenal hyperplasia and ovarian cancer.

-The use of anabolic steroids (manufactured androgenic hormones) can lead to a perceived high level of testosterone by the hypothalamus, resulting in reduced luteinising hormone secretion from the pituitary gland and, in turn, a decrease in the amount of testosterone produced within the testes, while artificial testosterone levels remain high.
+The use of anabolic steroids (manufactured androgenic hormones) shuts down the release of luteinising hormone and follicle stimulating hormone secretion from the pituitary gland, which in turn decreases the amount of testosterone and sperm produced within the testes.
 In men, prolonged exposure to anabolic steroids results in infertility, a decreased sex drive, shrinking of the testes and breast development.
 Liver damage may result from its prolonged attempts to detoxify the anabolic steroids.
 Behavioural changes (such as increased irritability) may also be observed.
 Undesirable reactions also occur in women who take anabolic steroids regularly, as a high concentration of testosterone, either natural or manufactured, can cause masculinisation (virilisation) of women.

-If testosterone deficiency occurs during foetal development, then masculinisation of the foetus will fail to occur normally and this may give rise to disorders of sex development.
+If testosterone deficiency occurs during fetal development, then male characteristics may not completely develop.
 If testosterone deficiency occurs during puberty, a boy’s growth may slow and no growth spurt will be seen.
-The child may also fail to develop full sexual characteristics (hypogonadism) associated with men undergoing puberty, including development of pubic hair, growth of the penis and testes and deepening of the voice.
+The child may have reduced development of pubic hair, growth of the penis and testes, and deepening of the voice.
 Around the time of puberty, boys with too little testosterone may also have less than normal strength and endurance, and their arms and legs may continue to grow out of proportion with the rest of their body.

 In adult men, low testosterone may lead to a reduction in muscle bulk, loss of body hair and a wrinkled ‘parchment-like’ appearance of the skin.
 Testosterone levels in men decline naturally as they age.
 In the media, this is sometimes referred to as the male menopause (andropause).

 Low testosterone levels can cause mood disturbances, increased body fat, loss of muscle tone, inadequate erections and poor sexual performance, osteoporosis, difficulty with concentration, memory loss and sleep difficulties.
-Current research suggests that this effect occurs in only a small group of ageing men.
+Current research suggests that this effect occurs in only a minority (about 2%) of ageing men.
 However, there is a lot of research currently in progress to find out more about the effects of testosterone in older men and also whether the use of testosterone replacement therapy would have any benefits.